github-pfeifer-syscon-de/genericImg/README.md

 <pre>
 logLevel=Info
 </pre>
-For the Levels see Log.hpp at the moment Error,Warn,Info,Debug,Trace .
+For the Levels see Log.hpp at the moment Severe, Alert, Crit, Error, Warn, Notice, Info, Debug.
 But this is a work in progress so there might still be messages spilled on stdout...

 the structure of the libs used here is: